Your early learning and childcare options

 - Staff will be there to discuss your child’s interests and development with you.

-- Opportunities to share learning from home and be involved in your child’s learning in the setting.
+- There are opportunities to share learning from home and be involved in your child’s learning in the setting.

-- Support with your child’s transition to nursery and sharing their previous learning with their new setting.
+- You will get support with your child’s transition to nursery, and sharing of their previous learning with the new setting.

 How to apply